preignition/program-user-guide/app/discussion/FAQ.md

 ### Can I edit or delete my discussions or comments?

 Yes, you can edit or delete your own discussions and comments.
-Simply navigate to the discussion or comment you want to modify, and you will find options to edit or delete it.
+Simply navigate to the discussion or comment you want to modify, and you will find options to edit or delete it, top right of the discussion or comment.

+### Still, it seems I can't add new discussions, or add comments and replies?

+Only users with the right to create discussions can create discussions.
+This right is given by the channel owner or editors.
+On the main (default) channel, all users belonging to a team have the right to create discussions.
+All users with a verified email-address can join and participate in the discussions.
+Anyone signed-in can react and vote on content.

 ### How can I report inappropriate content?